singhkpratham/geocompr/05-geometry-operations.md

 R is unsuitable for the first two points since these often require manual intervention which is why they are usually done with the help of a Desktop GIS (see also Chapter \@ref(gis)).
 On the other hand, aligning several images is possible in R and this section shows among other how to do so.
 This often includes changing the extent, the resolution and the origin of an image.
-A matching projection is of course also required but is already covered in section \@ref(reprojecting-raster-geometries).
+A matching projection is of course also required but is already covered in Section \@ref(reprojecting-raster-geometries).
 In any case, there are other reasons why to perform a geometric operation on a single raster image.
 For instance, in chapter \@ref(location) we define metropolitan areas in Germany as 20 km^2^ pixels with more than 500,000 inhabitants.
-The original inhabitant raster, however, has a resolution of 1 km^2^ which is why we will decrease (aggregate) the resolution by a factor of 20 (see section \@ref(define-metropolitan-areas)).
+The original inhabitant raster, however, has a resolution of 1 km^2^ which is why we will decrease (aggregate) the resolution by a factor of 20 (see Section \@ref(define-metropolitan-areas)).
 Another reason for aggregating a raster is simply to decrease run-time or save disk space.
 Of course, this is only possible if the task at hand allows a coarser resolution.
 Sometimes a coarser resolution is sufficient for the task at hand.

 ### Geometric intersections

-In section \@ref(spatial-raster-subsetting) we have shown how to extract values from a raster overlaid by other spatial objects.
+In Section \@ref(spatial-raster-subsetting) we have shown how to extract values from a raster overlaid by other spatial objects.
 To retrieve a spatial output, we can use almost the same subsetting syntax.
 The only difference is that we have to make clear that we would like to keep the matrix structure by setting the `drop`-parameter to `FALSE`.
 This will return a raster object containing the cells whose midpoints overlap with `clip`.